Larken1612/distant-supervision-ee/README.md

 # Overview

 - Original BKEE data can be found at https://github.com/nhungnt7/BKEE
+- The model used for predicting data: https://arxiv.org/abs/2103.09330

 ```
+├── assets
 ├── final_data # processed data
 │   ├── processed # processed from original to match the code
 │   ├── processed_enriched # enrichment attemp 1